Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 Once an embedding model is set up within a [Project](../../build/projects.md), all [Knowledge Stores](#knowledge-store) must use that model.
+After you create the first Knowledge Store, you can't change the embedding model for Knowledge AI.
-If your Project was created with the initial model and you want to switch to a different one, you must either delete all existing Knowledge Stores in the current Project or create a new Project.
+If you want to switch to a different embedding model, you must either delete all existing Knowledge Stores in the current Project or create a new Project.

 ## Create a Knowledge Store